skylarweaver/front-end-afa/src/pages/about-afa.md

     description: >-
       Having long, blonde hair all throughout his youth, Skylar was diagnosed with Alopecia when he was 16 after finding a dime-sized bald spot on the back of his head.
       Six months later, Skylar had become completely bald—a unique look for a sophomore in high school.
-That uncontrolled transition took a toll on Skylar's emotional well-being and confidence throughout high school.
+That uncontrolled transition took a toll on Skylar's emotional well-being and self-confidence throughout high school.
-      Over the past 9 years, Skylar has embraced his Alopecia and learned to recognize it as an important part of his identity.
-Now, Skylar is embarking on the adventure of his dreams to prove that Alopecia is not an inhibitor and to encourage other Alopecians to own their identity as well.
+      Over the past 9 years, Skylar has embraced his Alopecia and has learned to recognize it as an important part of his identity.
+He's also realized that many other like him are trying to overcome similar challenges.
+Now, Skylar is embarking on the adventure of his dreams to demonstrate that Alopecia is not an inhibitor and to encourage other Alopecians to own their identity as well.
     role: Founder & Executive Director
     name: Skylar Weaver
   director2:
     description: >-
-      Cras mattis consectetur purus sit amet fermentum.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Maecenas faucibus mollis interdum.
-Cras mattis consectetur purus sit amet fermentum.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Maecenas faucibus mollis interdum.
+      Since going completely bald at age 19 due to Alopecia Areata, Kate has rocked a multitude of hairstyles from bald to buzz to curly bob.
+From a childhood with long curly hair and a competitive Irish Dancing career with a wig wearing requirement, Kate learned early on about societal pressures around appearance.
+Her journey to accept a lack of control over her hair, her self-image, and how others view her is a work in progress, but a fulfilling one.
+Due to the variability of Alopecia Areata over time, there may come a day when Kate (and many others like her) loses her hair again.
+Whether she’s bald or auditioning for a Pantene commercial, she is ultimately stronger and more self-confident having experienced Alopecia and hopes that the support offered by AFA will propel others like her to live life to the max.
     role: Executive Vice President
     name: Kate Kaneko
   director3: